aws-samples/redshift-immersionday-labs/lab4/README.md

 * [Your-Redshift_Role]
 * [Your-AWS-Account_Id]

+Choosing a SQL editor ([Query Editor](https://console.aws.amazon.com/redshift/home?#query:), SQL WorkbenchJ, PGWeb, psql, etc.)

 ## What Happened in 2016

-* Assemble your toolset:
-	* Choosing a SQL editor (SQL Workbench, PGWeb, psql, query from Console, etc.)

 * Load the Green company data for January 2016 into Redshift direct-attached storage (DAS) with COPY.
 * Collect supporting/refuting evidence for the impact of the January, 2016 blizzard on taxi usage.